 W.3.9.
 (Begins in grade 4) W.3.10.
 Write routinely over extended time frames (time for research, reflection, and revision) and shorter time frames (a single sitting or a day or two) for a range of discipline-specific tasks, purposes, and audiences.
 EEW.3.9.
 (Begins in grade 4) EEW.3.10 Write routinely for a variety of tasks, purposes, and audiences.
 Ex.
 Working with a small group, sort adjectives that describe people, and then name the categories (e.g., nice/not nice, friendly/mean), and write a group repeated line text (e.g., Nice people help, smile, and say please).
-Ex.
-With guidance and support of an adult, given pictures or words displayed on an interactive whiteboard, drag them into two boxes, label the categories, and write a statement about what is known about the categories.
-Level I Students will: EEW.3.8.
+EX.
+With guidance and support of an addut, given pictures or words displayed on an interactive whiteboard, drag them into two boxes, label the categories, and write a statement about what is known about the categories.
+Level I Students will: EEW.38.
 Identify information related to a given topic.
 Ex.
 With guidance and support, indicate information about a given topic (e.g., During lunch, the teacher holds up the milk carton and half of a sandwich and asks the student to "Show me the drink."
-The student eye gazes, points to, or touches the milk, and the teacher adds to a nearby drink/eat chart, "Sam drinks milk.").
-Ex.
-With guidance and support, indicate words and pictures related to a given topic (e.g., Given a topic of favorite foods, add relevant pictures, and using a word bank choose and print "Yummy.").
-EEW.3.9.
-(Begins in grade 4) Level IV Students will: EEW.3.10.
+The student to given topic (e.g., Given a topic of favorite foods, add relevant pictures, and using a word bank choose and print "Yummy").
+EEW.30.
+(Begins in grade 4) Level IV Students will: EEW.310.
 Write routinely with elaboration for a variety of tasks, purposes, and audiences.
-Ex.
-Write a note providing basic details about a favorite activity to include in the home-school notebook.
-Ex.
-Send an e-mail to a friend about a recent activity and ask a question of the friend.
-EEW.3.10.
+EX.
+Write an one providing basic details about a favorite activity to include in the home-school notebook.
+EX.
+Write fourtinely write a clean atom ad ask a question of the friend.
+EW.310.
 Write routinely for a variety of tasks, purposes, and audiences.
-Ex.
-Write a note to include in the home-school notebook.
-Ex.
-Send an e-mail to a friend.
-EW.3.10.
+EX.
+Write an e-mail to a friend.
+EW.310.
 Write routinely for a variety of tasks, purposes, and audiences.
-Ex.
-Write a note to include in the home-school notebook.
-Ex.
-Send an e-mail to a friend.
-EW.3.10.
+EX.
+Write an e-mail to a friend.
+EW.310.
+Write routinely for a variety of tasks, purposes, and audiences.
+EX.
+Write an e-mail to a friend.
+EW.310.
 Write routinely for a variety of tasks.
-EW.3.10.
-Write rou Level I Students will: EEW.3.10.
-Communicate routinely for a variety of purposes and audiences.
-Ex.
-Using a multiple message voice output device and given modeling from an adult communication partner, use the device to make comments during shared reading, which are written into a group comments page and reread aloud by the teacher to the group.
-Ex.
-Using a multiple message voice output device and given modeling from an adult communication partner, tell how they feel, which is then added to a class "Feelings Log" (e.g., "Today is Monday, Dec.
-3. John feels happy.
-Sarah feels tired.
-Ashley feels sad.").
-Speaking and Listening SL.3.1.
+EX.
+Send SL3.1.
 Engage effectively in a range of EESL.3.1.a.
-The Extended Standards Educator Committee determined there are no relevant applications for this standard that are appropriate for collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grade 3 topics and texts , Not Applicable. students with significant cognitive disabilities and/or they have been covered in previous standards.
+The Extended Standards Educator Committee determined there are no relevant applications for this standard that are appropriate for collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grade 3 topics and texts, Not Applicable. students with significant cognitive disabilities and/or they have been covered in previous standards.